SalientYachts/Salient-Yacht-NFT/README.md

 # Preview App

-Visit Our demo Site of [Salient Yachts NFT](https://salientyachts.xyz) to test the dApp
+Visit Our Site of [Salient Yachts NFT](https://salientyachts.com) to test the dApp

 Watch the [dApp Demo ](https://youtu.be/3EW-36rw1sU) to see how it works!